Herbert

 transferred into the engine cooling system.
 Therefore, a large

-radiator that dissipates energy to the atmosphere is not required.
+radiator that dissipates energy to the atmosphere is not

-and the cooling system.
+between the fuel and the cooling system.

 A second embodiment of the vapor generator 18 of FIG. 1 is shown